 I’m getting in touch with a product for consideration for ‘5 of the best’ in Style Notebook.
 I absolutely loved your eco-friendly earrings last week and thought you might be interested in my brand new refillable shampoo brand, which is 100% vegan and aims to cut waste across the cosmetics industry?”

 Follow the intro up with the same format that you see products in their page, so if it’s a one liner with the price and URL, then include that.
 You might also want to include a low res image too, so that they can see what it looks like.
 Then add a link “To find out more about the business and products available” with a link to your press pack online (Dropbox is usually best).

-If you have anything particularly exciting that they should know – eg. an impressive award win or celebrity customer – add that in the email too, but only if you think it’s a game changing piece of information.
+If you have anything particularly exciting that they should know when pitching to product pages – eg. an impressive award win or celebrity customer – add that in the email too, but only if you think it’s a game changing piece of information.
 You want the email to be short and snappy.